chayyasyal/git-and-research/README.md

-# Git and resarch file from Coding Camp Day 2
+# Git and research file from Coding Camp Day 2

 Tasks involve:
 - Creating a repositiory